intel/libvpl/README.md

 As shown in this diagram, the oneVPL Dispatcher forwards function calls from the application to use the selected runtime.

-## oneVPL Dispatcher behavior when targeting Intel GPUs
+## oneVPL Dispatcher behavior when targeting Intel® GPUs
 Runtime loaded by oneVPL Dispatcher and their Microsoft* DirectX* support: